AEMBOT/RoverProject/README.md

 **If you don't know what you are doing with the CMake or Package files DO NOT TOUCH.**
 One can break these files very easily, and since they are used to build the project...
 It won't build.

-That being said the [ROS Wiki](http://wiki.ros.org) and its [Tutorial Series](http://wiki.ros.org/ROS/Tutorials) are great places to start.
+That being said the [ROS Wiki](http://wiki.ros.org) and it's [Tutorial Series](http://wiki.ros.org/ROS/Tutorials) are great places to start.
 If you run into issues (you will)... google it.
 Someone has likely had a similar issue on the [ROS Forms](https://answers.ros.org/questions/).

 You can also always ask me (Will) for help.